redis/redis-doc/topics/replication.md

 master servers.
 The following are some very important facts about Redis
 replication:

+* Redis uses asynchronous replication.
+Starting with Redis 2.8 there is however a periodic (one time every second) acknowledge of the replication stream processed by slaves.

 * A master can have multiple slaves.

 * Slaves are able to accept other slaves connections.
 Aside from